Darrensow/Project6/README.md

 Donald Duck's Digital Data Ducts

 ## Problem statement
-- [x] DataFrame Object
+- [ ] DataFrame Object

-- [x] Manipulation methods
+- [ ] Manipulation methods
-  - [x] Method to concatenate DataFrames
+  - [ ] Method to concatenate DataFrames
-  - [x] Method to obtain a subset of DataFrame with range of row or column
+  - [ ] Method to obtain a subset of DataFrame with range of row or column
-  - [x] Method to sort the rows by a column in the DataFrame
+  - [ ] Method to sort the rows by a column in the DataFrame
-  - [x] Method to remove duplicate rows based on subset of columns
+  - [ ] Method to remove duplicate rows based on subset of columns
-  - [x] Method to remove rows containing missing data in subset of columns
+  - [ ] Method to remove rows containing missing data in subset of columns

-- [x] Statistics package and imputers
+- [ ] Statistics package and imputers
   - a.
 Method compute variance, standard deviation, min, max,mean, median, mode and range of a column (Non numeric columns will only have mode)
   - b.
 Method to fill in missing values of specified columns with a specified value.

-- [x] Scalers
+- [ ] Scalers
-  - [x] a.
+  - [ ] a.
 Method to perform Standard Scaling.
       - Standard scaling is subtracting the mean from all values in the column and dividing by the standard deviation.
-  - [x] b.
+  - [ ] b.
 Method to perform Min Max Scaling
       - Min max scaling is subtracting the min from all values in the column and dividing by the range

+- [ ] K-Nearest Neighbours

+- [ ] Error Metric